 The length of time can vary but is often increased when real property or a business or LLC are involved, especially if a sale is necessary because there may be multiple owners and inherited properties.
 Each state has its own laws for probate which make it difficult to understand the process without an experienced law firm on your side who’s familiar with all the statutes that meet requirements in each different state–especially West Virginia versus New Jersey.

 The lengths of time will differ depending on whether you’re dealing with real estate, businesses or limited liability companies (LLCs); as well as inheritances due to many partners owning land from previous generations.
-There are also individual states’ policies about how they handle things like this so hiring an attorney would probably benefit those unfamiliar with
+There are also individual states’ policies about how they handle things like this so hiring an attorney would probably benefit those unfamiliar with the probate process or probate tax laws.

 Probate takes varying levels of time based on the complexity and size of the estate.
 Thus, the probate matter is largely based on the size of the probate matter.
 Because of the 90 day creditor time period and other steps in the process, even the fastest probates take 6 months.
 With court delays and extra complexities many probates last several years.